mikrod-developer/repo-exercise/README.md

 # repo-exercise
-Exercise for the Meta git/github course en Coursera
+Exercise for the Meta git/github course in Coursera